 The leading proponent of automotive safety within the industry at the time was Hungarian engineer Béla Barényi at Mercedes-Benz.
 Several of his ideas were featured in the new W111 Fintail of 1960.
 The new model incorporated front and rear crumple zones to absorb impact energy based on patents Mercedes was granted in 1951, a safety padded steering wheel hub, and instrument panel padding along both top and bottom.

-Recessed door handles, soft control knobs, padded armrests and door hardware, and the introduction of the classic Mercedes-Benz conical-pin fully-interlocking door latches rounded out a generous complement of safety features.
+Recessed door handles, soft control knobs, padded armrests and door hardware, and the classic Mercedes-Benz conical-pin fully-interlocking door latches rounded out a generous complement of safety features.

 In 1959, Volvo standardized three-point belts in the front seats of the 122.
 Three years later, Volkswagen and a number of other European manufacturers began installing pre-threaded three-point belt mounts front and rear on their 1962 models.
 The same year saw Cadillac and Rambler introduce dual-circuit brake systems split front-to-rear.
 Saab followed suit in 1964 with a twin-circuit system split diagonally so that in any hydraulic failure scenario there would be one all-important front brake still functioning.